Event White House History Live: The Life and Legacy of Lady Bird Johnson

 Will you accept pre-service teachers?

-Yes, the Institute will consider applications from those studying to become classroom teachers.
+Yes, the Institute will consider applications for the in-person Institute from those studying to become classroom teachers.
 However, pre-service teachers should have experience in the classroom or be currently student teaching at the time of their application.

 Can multiple teachers from the same school apply?

 Yes, teachers from the same school or district can apply to the program; however, educators applying from the same school will be assessed on their individual merit and not as a team.

 I teach outside the United States.
 Can I still apply?

 Unfortunately, we are unable to accept teachers from other countries at the in-person Teacher Institute.

 Teachers from other countries are welcome to register to attend the virtual Institute if the subject matter they teach is relevant to White House history.